 But unfortunately, the more you consume, the less you create.
 And because of the forces above, it’s easier than ever before for Consuming to preclude Creating.

 When I first wrote this essay, I would have agreed with you.
-I used Consumption like this everyday: whenever I didn’t feel like I had the energy to create anything, I watched science videos on youtube.
+I used Consumption like this everyday: whenever I didn’t feel like I had the energy to create, I watched science videos on youtube.

 But now that I’ve been writing this website for a few months, I’ve found that I vastly enjoy writing over watching.
 The recent times I’ve tried to watch more than an hour of youtube, or engaged in any Consumption that’s not deliberate research, I’ve found myself feeling sick.

 After two months of writing for this website daily, Creation had become my preferred way to relax, and I’m not sure I’ll ever go back.
 Today, whenever I have a spare moment, I get excited to write and revise, to create.